Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the next-door neighbor concerned help you find the edge so he can be a lot more ensured that the job has been done properly.
-If he aids you, he will certainly see the evidence you reveal and will certainly not later on be inclined to suggest a lot about it.
+It is consistently well to have the neighbor worried aid you situate the edge so he can be much more guaranteed that the job has actually been done appropriately.
+If he helps you, he will certainly see the proof you uncover as well as will not later on be inclined to suggest a lot about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.